This page tells you about chiropractic care for people with cancer. There is information about

 There have been some concerns about the possible risk of having a stroke because of manipulation to the neck.
-The British Medical Journal’s clinical evidence website claims that between 1 and 3 out of every 1 million people who have manipulation to their neck are at risk of having a stroke.
-But your chiropractor will follow strict guidelines set out by their regulatory body to prevent them from using specific manipulation techniques on people at high risk of having a stroke.
+The British Medical Journal’s clinical evidence website claims that between 1 and 3 out of every 1 million people who have manipulation to their neck are at risk of having a stroke so the risk is very low.
+But your chiropractor will follow strict guidelines set out by their regulatory body.
+The guidelines prevent them from using specific manipulation techniques on people at high risk of having a stroke.

 It may also help you to know that a research review comparing the risks linked to using spinal manipulation for neck pain and the use of non steroidal anti inflammatory drugs found that manipulation was much safer than using the drugs.

 If you have cancer it is important that you let your cancer specialist know before you have chiropractic care.
 And also let your chiropractor know that you have cancer.
 In most cases you will be able to go ahead with treatment.
 But most doctors and chiropractors wouldn’t recommend treatment for people who have

 - Any type of bone cancer (primary bone cancer or secondary bone cancer)

 - Diseases of the bone marrow, such as leukaemia and myeloma